archway-network/archway-docs/docs/create/guides/nft-project/deploy.md

 $ archway deploy --args '{ "name": "Test Collection", "symbol": "NFTEST", "minter": "archway1znhxr5j4ty5rz09z49thrj7gnxpm9jl5nnmvjx" }'
 ```

 Once deployment succeeds, you're able to mint your first token of the collection.
-Read on to learn about interacting with the contract.
+Read on to learn more about interacting with this contract.